Ancient and Honorable Artillery Company of Massachusetts: Membership

 Membership in the company has traditionally been selected from the upper middle and upper classes of Boston society.
 In recent decades membership has been expanded to include those from outside of Massachusetts.
 It is common for senior officers in the Massachusetts National Guard to be members of the company.
-Although prior military service is not a requirement for membership, about one third of the current (2014) members of the Company have served in the Armed Forces of the United States, in most cases as commissioned officers.

-Prior to the late 20th Century, the membership of the company was almost exclusively Anglo-Americans.
+Although prior military service is not a requirement for membership, about one third of the current (2014) members of the Company have served in the Armed Forces of the United States, in most cases as commissioned officers.Prior to the late 20th Century, the membership of the company was almost exclusively Anglo-Americans.
 In recent decades, however, the company has recruited a more diverse membership.

 Most individuals who join the company are elected as Regular Members.
 After serving in the company for a prescribed period of time, Regular Members become Life Members.

 Individuals who are descendants of members of the Company who joined prior to 1738 may join as members by right of descent.
 Members by Right of Descent have discounted membership fees but may not vote or hold office in the company.
 Members by Right of Descent residing in New England are enrolled as full (regular) members and pay full dues.
 In rare cases, honorary membership is extended to highly distinguished individuals.
 Right of Descent membership qualifies the Ancient and Honorable Artillery Company to be listed as a member organization of the Hereditary Society Community of the United States of America, where it maintains its position as the oldest American lineage society in existence.

 Ancient and Honorable Artillery Company members have served in King Philip's War, King William's War, Queen Anne's War, King George's War, the French and Indian War, the Revolutionary War, the War of 1812, the Mexican War, the Civil War, World War I, World War II, the Korean War, the Vietnam War, the Gulf War, the Iraq War and Operation Enduring Freedom in Afghanistan.

 The company has had ten members who were awarded the Medal of Honor (three of whom are still living), and has also had four members who served as President of the United States: Presidents James Monroe, Chester A. Arthur, Calvin Coolidge and John F. Kennedy.
 Honorary membership was also extended to Prince Albert, King Edward VII and King George V. A number of Governors of Massachusetts have also been members of the company.

 In 2012, the organization voted to induct its first woman members.
 Lieutenant Colonel Catherine M. Corkery and Colonel Christine Hoffmann, both officers in the Massachusetts National Guard, were inducted into the organization on September 17, 2012.

-Motto

-The company's official motto is "Facta Non Verba" – a Latin phrase meaning "Deeds Not Words".